kllarena07/new-portfolio/README.md

 You can visit it at `ssh krayon.dev` (use in a modern terminal for the best experience).

-To view the website version, use HTTPS instead of SSH...or see https://krayon.dev.
+To view the website version, use HTTP/HTTPS instead of SSH...or see https://krayon.dev.
 View the code [here](https://github.com/kllarena07/portfolio-v2-website)

 ## 📂 General Portfolio Structure